bertlr/Dnc/README.md

-Dnc is a netbeans module to send and receive cnc programs to or from a cnc machine.
+Dnc is a netbeans module to send and receive cnc program files to or from a cnc machine over serial port (RS232).

 It is in an very early development stage.
 Don't use for production.